yara-ys/3D-point-clouds-Edge-Detection-Using-KPConv/README.md

 ## 📘 Project Overview

-The goal of the project is to detect **edge points** in 3D point clouds — points that lie on geometric discontinuities such as sharp edges or boundaries of surfaces.
+The goal of the project is to detect **edge points** in 3D point clouds; points that lie on geometric discontinuities such as sharp edges or boundaries of surfaces.
 This task is crucial for applications in **Computer-Aided Design (CAD)**, **reverse engineering**, and **manufacturing inspection**.

 The challenge dataset, derived from the **ABC Dataset**, provides for each model: